Skip to main content

 depthFull orderbook (1/5/10/20/30/50/100 levels per market)Snapshot on subscribe, then incremental updates with update_id for gap detectionWS Quickstart — Subscribe to orderbook depth

 bookTickerBest bid + best ask only — lighter than depth, ideal for top-of-book quotingSimple replacement on every changeBook Ticker channel.
-Note: bookTicker_update excludes RPI orders, so RPI MMs must rely on private active-orders state instead.
+Note: bookTicker_update excludes RPI orders.
+Track RPI quotes via the private active-orders state.

 balanceSpotAvailable + frozen balances per assetQuery-then-subscribe (balanceSpot_request then balanceSpot_subscribe)WS Quickstart — State recovery